SRJ00/News-Headline-Classifier/README.md

 # News-Headline-Classifier
-The News Headline Classifier can Classify the news Headlines into Different Categories
+The News Headline Classifier can predict the category of the news.

 ## Application for News Headline Classification
- ### This is a project created to Classify News Headlines, It can classify news into total 4 Categories:
+ ### This is a project created to predict the category of the News Headlines, It can classify the news into one of the total 4 Categories:

  1. Business
  2. Entertainment